Friday, 16 January 2026

 Libraries and archives centres still carry out periodic fumigation to control silverfish and and the like - for example, when I worked at ANU, I had an office on the top floor of the Menzies library, and every Christmas shutdown they warned us that the building was closed as they were fumigating the books...

-but the advent of antibiotics, widespread vaccination and better public health means that in public libraries books are not normally sterilised between loans, although during the recent Covid pandemic libraries that kept lending books did sometimes use UV sterilisation boxes.
+The advent of antibiotics, widespread vaccination and generally better public health meant that by the late 1960s, books in public libraries were no longer normally sterilised between loans, although during the recent Covid pandemic libraries that kept lending books did sometimes use UV sterilisation boxes.

-Formalin is a pretty powerful sterilisation agent and is still sometimes used in laboratory situations, but is not usually used on museum specimens.
+Formalin is a pretty powerful sterilisation agent and was used extensively in hospitals and is still sometimes used in laboratory situations, but is not usually used on museum specimens. to sterilse them or get rid of insect infestation.

 No comments: